Choosing a Sleeping Bag – Complete Guide to Temperature, Materials & Seasons

 Wind and airflow quickly cool the air layer around the sleeping bag.
 Choose a sleeping spot that is protected from the wind.

-The body's sweat production affects how hot you feel.
-Breathable materials transport moisture away and retain heat.
+The body's sweat production affects how warm you feel.
+Breathable materials wick away moisture and retain heat.

 Focus on ventilation and moisture transport